 Types of EMI

-The main types of EMI are:
+In India, the main types of EMI are:

 - Flat Rate EMI – It is calculated on the whole loan amount with addition of interest for entire loan duration.
 The sum of the Principle amount and Interest amount will be divided by number of months to calculate the EMI.

 - Monthly Reducing EMI – Monthly reducing EMI rates are different from Flat Rate EMI.
 These EMIs Calculated on the principal balance amount outstanding each month.

 How is an EMI calculated?

 EMIs are normally calculated for a loan based on the principal amount, rate of interest and duration of loan repayment.
 So the formula that calculates EMI will be: